Whistleblower and Qui Tam Attorneys in Pasadena

 The recent resurgence of False Claims Act (“FCA”), or Qui Tam, lawsuits has brought this historically dormant practice into the national spotlight often producing multi-million dollar judgments and ongoing scrutiny by a public tired of hearing about companies that defraud the government.
 Due to Pasadena’s extensive health care market, the federal FCA and California FCA combine to enable the government to prevent and mitigate fraud, waste, and abuse in government healthcare programs such as Medicaid and Medicare.

 California’s FCA is modeled after the federal FCA.
 In a nutshell, the laws forbid any person who (1) knowingly brings false or fraudulent claims for government payment;

-(2) knowingly makes false record or statement to get false or fraudulent claims paid by government;
+(2) knowingly makes false record or statement to get false or fraudulent claims paid by the government;

-(3) conspires to defraud the government by getting a false or fraudulent claim paid by the government; or (4) knowingly makes false record or statement to conceal or decrease an obligation to pay the government.
+(3) conspires to defraud the government by getting a false or fraudulent claim paid by the government, or (4) knowingly makes a false record or statement to conceal or decrease an obligation to pay the government.